vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 encouragingly, there is a global movement in dozens of nations to work toward their own common wealth money.
 However, it will take time, perhaps lifetimes.
 In the meantime, it will be a challenge to limit the creation of US Money to the US government.
-Global banks are power- ful, crafty and have invested billions in creating arcane, bewildering strategies for gaming the global financial marketplace and maintaining control.
+Global banks are powerful, crafty and have invested billions in creating arcane, bewildering strategies for gaming the global financial marketplace and maintaining control.
 Taking back our sovereign power to create our national money and maintaining that power, will require the wisdom of many to plug